Event-based Photometric Bundle Adjustment: Experiments

+The improvement effect of EPBA is also obvious in the PhE and the map quality: \cref{fig:map_comp,fig:synth_refine}, and \cref{tab:synth:cg:small:phe}.
+In most tests, the PhE is reduced by more than $50\%$ (\cref{tab:synth:cg:small:phe}).
+The maximal relative decrease is bigger than $90\%$, e.g., refining the \cmaxw{} rotations on \playroom{}. \Cref{tab:synth:cg:small:phe} also reveals that \EPBA{} (quadratic loss) achieves smaller PhE than \cite{Guo24eccv} for all front-ends and on all sequences, as well as for \cmaxslam{} on five out of six sequences (only except \playroom{}).
 The evolution of the PhE on \bicycle{} with three different initializations is displayed in \cref{fig:error_evolution:decreasing}.
 It shows that the PhE drops rapidly in the first ten iterations, then it slowly decreases for fine adjustment until convergence.
 The refinement of \cmaxgae{} seems to get stuck in a local minimum, which may be due to the initialization.
 In addition, the initial and refined probability density functions (PDFs) of the PhE for \cmaxw{} on \bicycle{} are displayed in \cref{fig:error_evolution:pdf}: the PDF of the initial PhE has two peaks around $\pm C$ ($\pm 0.2$), while that of the refined PhE is better behaved, with a single concentrated peak at zero.

 A comparison of initial and refined maps of $2048 \times 1024$ px size of several synthetic sequences is given in \Cref{fig:synth_refine}. \EPBA{} achieves significant improvements in the visual quality of these maps: blurred regions are optimized to become sharp or smooth, unbalanced brightness (due to Poisson integration at initialization via \esmt{}) is overcome, and the fine details that are not visible in the initial maps are revealed, such as the billboards in \street{}, the \bicycle{} wheels, and the tree leaves in \town{}.